gate-computer/gate/README.md

 `make bin` builds the programs using the Go 1.11 module mechanism.
 (Individual packages may be buildable with older Go versions.)

-Running the D-Bus enabled programs (gate and gated) requires:
+Running the D-Bus enabled programs (gate and gate-daemon) requires:

   - dbus-user-session